-Prerequisite(s): Successful completion of MS 411.
+Prerequisite(s): Adaptive Leadership (MS 411).

-This course explores the dynamics of leading in the complex situations of current military operations in the contemporary operating environment (COE).
-Students examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
-They also explore aspects of interacting with non-government organizations, civilians on the battlefield, and host nation support.
-Students will develop and present a Battle Analysis and participate in a Staff Ride at an historic military site.
-This course places significant emphasis on preparing Cadets for their first unit of assignment.
+This course explores the dynamics of leading soldier's in full spectrum operations in the Operating Environment (OE).
+Students examine differences in customs and courtesies, principles of war, and rules of engagement in the face of terrorism.
+They also explore aspects of interacting with non-government organizations, civilians on the battlefield, and host nation support and counterinsurgency operations.
+Students will develop and present a battle analysis and participate in a staff ride at a historic military site.
+The course places significant emphasis on preparing cadets for their first unit of assignment.